By RICHARD HOWELLS, Senior Director of Solution Marketing, SAP

 One reason is that successful implementation requires the process to be supported with the right technology.
-According to IDC, the business complexity will be far better managed — and at a pace commensurate with the "speed of business" — with a purpose-built S&OP application.
+According to IDC, the business complexity can be far better managed — and at a pace commensurate with the "speed of business" — with a purpose-built S&OP application.
 For example, building a feasible plan and matching demand with supply are about modeling volume, but determining the profitability of various options shifts the model to cost and revenue trade-offs, which many planning technologies do not support well.
 How can companies evaluate the right S&OP-enabling technology?

-Operational planning without the enabling technology
+Operational Planning without the Enabling Technology

 Most organizations typically use a spreadsheet-based method to drive their sales and operations planning process.
 In such an environment, each functional area of the company extracts data from various internal systems and uses it as a starting point to create their departmental plan.
-Result is a very silo-ed planning process — the sales plan identifies a bookings number that the sales team is driving towards, operations has a number for building inventory, finance has an overall profitability target and marketing has a trade promotions volume.
+The result is a very siloed planning process — the sales plan identifies a bookings number that the sales team is driving towards, operations has a number for building inventory, finance has an overall profitability target and marketing has a trade promotions volume.
 More often than not, these numbers are very different.

 All of these plans, in isolation, may make sense for the individual department, but often have detrimental results on the company as a whole.
 Why promote a product if we can’t get it to the shelf?
 Why build inventory if the demand is not there?
 The organization is in danger of not building enough of the right mix of products, or carrying too much inventory.
 When departments actually do try to share these plans, it usually is on a manual basis through, spreadsheets and e-mails.